cloudflare/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 When your serverless function is completed, it will send data up to an Airtable base via Airtable's REST API.

 If you do not have an Airtable account, create one (the free plan is sufficient to complete this tutorial).
-In Airtable's dashboard, create a new base, choosing to **Start from scratch**:
+In Airtable's dashboard, create a new base by selecting **Start from scratch**:

 ![Creating a new base in Airtable's user interface](./new-base.png)

 After you have created a new base, you can set it up for use with the front-end form.
-Delete the existing columns, and create six columns, with the following "field types":
+Delete the existing columns, and create six columns, with the following field types:

 | Field name   | Airtable field type |
 | ------------ | ------------------- |